 Step 4: Fill in the Replace and With columns with any value.

 Step 5: Click to select the newly added item and click on the minus (-) button to delete it.

 Step 6: Try using text replacement in supported apps.

-Another way to solve the text replacement not working issue is by updating your Mac to the latest firmware.
+Another way to solve the text replacement not working issue is by updating your Mac to the latest macOS version.
 Apple continuously releases new updates to macOS to add new features and fix bugs.
-Running the latest firmware ensures that you have the latest bug fixes from Apple.
+Running the latest version ensures that you have the latest bug fixes from Apple.

 Step 1: Click on the Apple icon at the top-left and click on System Preferences.

 Step 2: Click on the Software Update setting to open it.